 - a.
-Stage 2 Evaluation Criteria will include, in addition: - i. value-for-money; and - ii. total price and pricing arrangements, including synergies or discounts for multiple Services; and - iii. cost effectiveness and productivity of the tendered Service, including cost per litre of Fire Suppressant/Fire Retardant delivered; and - iv. commercial viability and financial risk rating of the organisation.
+Stage 2 Evaluation Criteria will include, in addition to the Stage 1 criteria: - i. value-for-money; and - ii. total price and pricing arrangements, including synergies or discounts for multiple Services; and - iii. cost effectiveness and productivity of the tendered Service, including cost per litre of Fire Suppressant/Fire Retardant delivered; and - iv. commercial viability and financial risk rating of the organisation.